biomunky/biomunky.github.io/about.md

 **For Play:**

-Overweight bee keeper with a bike obsession and poor impulse control.
+Overweight beekeeper with a bike obsession and poor impulse control.

 **For Contact:**